-Although CMS' focus on innovating and rolling out value-based payment models has slowed under the Trump administration (e.g., paused expansion of CJR), the market shift has continued.
-Commercial payers have continued to move away from traditional FFS contracts, and employers have continued to contract directly with providers for selected episodes of care (e.g., total knee replacement, spine fusion).
-There has been a mental and cultural shift in the healthcare system toward value-based care - leaders recognize that this is the future of the industry.
+Since the Patient Protection and Affordable Care Act (ACA) was passed in 2010, US reimbursement has increasingly shifted from a focus on fee-for-service payments to alternative payment models encouraging or requiring providers to accept greater financial accountability for clinical outcomes.
+CMS, which accounts for ~40% of US healthcare spend, has led this shift, and commercial payors have followed suit.
+In fact, CMS and commercial payors have made significant and relatively rapid strides to shift risk to providers with a range of value-based models in recent years.
+L.E.K.
+Consulting's 2018 Hospital Study (including a survey of ~170 hospital executives) reflects this trend, highlighting how hospitals themselves, including both Progressives and Non-progressives, are moving away from FFS payment models towards value-based payment models (see Figure 4.).
+Although CMS' focus on innovating and rolling out valuebased payment models has slowed under the Trump administration (e.g., paused expansion of CJR), the market shift has continued.
+Commercial payors have continued to shift away from traditional FFS contracts and employers have continued to contract directly with providers for selected episodes of care (e.g., total knee replacement, spine fusions).
+There has Figure 4 been a mental and cultural shift in the healthcare system towards value-based care leaders recognize that this is the future of the industry.
 Importantly, the impact of greater accountability on acute care providers is palpable.
-All providers have had to participate in CMS' mandatory programs (e.g., the Hospital Readmissions Reduction Program, which penalizes hospitals for a range of unnecessary hospital readmissions).
-While all acute care providers have had to navigate the challenges and opportunities of some mandatory programs, some have proactively sought accountability - participating in accountable care organizations (ACOs) and CMS' Bundled Payments for Care Improvement initiative, securing at-risk contracts with commercial payers, directly contracting with employers, developing their own health plans, and, in general, investing in resources (e.g., post-acute care coordinators) and infrastructure (e.g., IT capabilities) to enable greater accountability.
-While a minority of the most progressive health systems have "jumped into the deep end" (and some, like Kaiser and Geisinger, were already there), most progressives have at least been moving toward value-based care with significant experimentation and an overall "dip the toe" approach.
-Local and scaled traditionalists have largely shied away from taking on any more accountability than required by payers.
+All providers have had to participate in CMS' mandatory programs (e.g., the Hospital Readmissions Reduction Program [HRR], which penalizes hospitals for a range of unnecessary hospital readmissions).
+While all acute care providers have had to navigate the challenges and opportunities of some mandatory programs, some have proactively sought accountability-participating in accountable care organizations (ACOs) and CMS' Bundled Payments for Care Improvement (BPCI) initiative, securing at-risk contracts with commercial payors, directly contracting with employers, developing their own health plans, and, in general, investing in resources (e.g., post-acute care coordinators) and infrastructure (e.g., IT capabilities) to enable greater accountability.
+While a minority of the most progressive health systems have "jumped into the deep end" (and some, like Kaiser and Geisinger, were already there), most Progressives have at least been moving toward value-based care with significant experimentation and an overall "dip the toe" approach.
+Local and Scaled Traditionalists have largely shied away from taking on any more accountability than required by payors.
 For suppliers, the implications of increasing provider accountability are not always obvious.
 Some suppliers have responded directly with new offerings (e.g., digital health apps to support patients during bundled care episodes such as knee replacement); however, most supplier efforts to make their offerings relevant to the accountability goals of their customers have gained relatively little traction.
-While the value of linking and the ability to link supplier products and services directly to accountability are still uncertain, this underlying theme will likely remain important for customers, especially progressives, going forward.
+While the value of and ability to link supplier products and services directly to accountability are still uncertain, this underlying theme will likely remain important for customers going forward, especially Progressives.